 Minnesota-born to an artistic family, she began exploring her creativity through dance when she was barely walking.
 Piano lessons followed in grade school, and her love for musical theater eventually led her to study at the Mountview Theater School in London and earn her membership with the Actor’s Equity Association as well as a Bachelor’s Degree in Vocal Performance from the University of Minnesota.
 Theater fed her creative soul in a unique and powerful way, but also gracefully led to the conviction that she wanted to sing about things that were specifically important to her, to Annie, rather than to the characters she was playing.
 In short, she needed to sing her own songs, and most importantly, she needed to write them.

 Released in September of 2010, In Good Time is a most fitting title, considering the patience required as life led her to towards this album.
-“Like many people, I’ve gone through some life changing events over the years.
-Some joyous and some that really tested my confidence.
-So I’d been putting pressure on myself for years to tell these stories on record, but something was never quite right.
-With In Good Time I finally felt I knew what I wanted to say and how I wanted to say it.”
-After saying it on record, she said it on the road, traveling over 5,300 miles on her own and sharing In Good Time with fans and friends throughout the Eastern United States.
-With her road warrior stripes proudly earned and an eye on the future, on the next record to come, she is back where she started and eager for the next round.
+“I went though a rough patch and some life changing events, and like everyone, was trying to make sense of it all.
+I finally felt I knew what I wanted to say and how I wanted to say it.”
+After saying it on record, she said it on the road, traveling over 5,300 miles on her own and sharing In Good Time with fans and friends at notable venues throughout the Eastern & Midwestern United States.

 by Phil Putnam